arumullayaswanth/Fullstack-nodejs-ecs-fargate-deployment/project implementing steps.md

 # 🚀 Fullstack Node.js ECS Fargate Deployment Guide

+# Prerequisites:
+- You must have AWS CLI configured (aws configure).
+- Docker must be installed and running.
+- Your IAM user/role must have permission to use ECR (like AmazonEC2ContainerRegistryFullAccess or similar).

 ## Step 1: Grant Permissions to Terraform

 1. Navigate to **IAM (Identity and Access Management)** in your AWS Console.